BrightID/BrightID-SmartContract/README.md

 An interface that should be implemented by dapps that want to sponsor their users on-chain.
 Such apps should emit the `Sponsor` event in their contracts when the user had enough interaction to be sponsored in their dapp.

+## BrightIDFaucetVerifier.sol

+An example--used by [Rare Coin Claims](https://rare.fyi)--to distribute tokens at regular intervals.
+Claimants are allowed to change their address but only once per registration period.